millarde-txm/ng-tests-sample/README.md

 Run `ng serve` to start the development server (cypress needs a running server to work against, unlike Protractor which starts its own).
 From the same directory where you started the develpoment server (you'll need a second command/git-bash window), run `npx cypress open`.
 This will start the Cypress test runner and will show a list of tests (well, 2 for now).
 Click on one of them to run that suite of tests.
 A separate window will open where there will be a browser preview and you can watch the tests run and the test results come in.

+You can also run the Cypress tests without the GUI parts by using `npx cypress run --spec cypress/integration/test_PolicyChangeForm.js`

 ## Further help

 Poke @millard for more information or any assistance you may need.